RarelyCharlie/rarelycharlie.github.io/_listen/listen39.md

 Member: *“My mum took me to the doctor because of my skin, but he tole me I have tractal mania.
 That's like some kind of mania.
 It means I'm going mad, but I don't feel mad.
 I just feel I'm like a secret person and no one knows I'm here.
 What will happen to me?”*
 {: .conv}

-Listener: *“You feel alone.
-There's no one who understands you.”*
+Listener: *“You have no one who really understands you exist.”*
 {: .conv}

 It is sometimes useful to ask direct questions to establish details and help the member to describe emotions with clarity.